 The children have enjoyed their first circle time too.
 Last week, as part of our All About Me topic, we all shared what pets we have or what our favourite animal is.
-We loved hearing about all their different pets, from cats and dogs to bunnies and bees!
+We loved hearing about all their different pets, from cats and dogs to guinea pigs and chickens!

 Lilac Reading Books: This week your child will have come home with a reading folder.
 It contains a lilac level wordless reading book and a reading record book.
 These books are for sharing with your child and they will help them to enjoy the routine of reading their school books with you.
 Ask your child questions about what is going on in the story.
 What can they see by looking at the pictures?
 How are the characters feeling?
 Please send their reading folder back into school every day.
-We will be starting our reading practice sessions next week in school and their book will be changed on their reading day.
+We have also started our reading practise sessions in school, initially once a week and then 3 times a week after half term.
+Your child's book will be changed once a week on their book changing day.

-Everywhere Bear

-We enjoyed the story 'The Everywhere Bear' by Julia Donaldson and we introduced the children to their very own class Everywhere Bear.
+Everywhere Bear We enjoyed the story 'The Everywhere Bear' by Julia Donaldson and we introduced the children to their very own class Everywhere Bear.
 In the story, Everywhere Bear goes on adventures with the children in the class even if he does get a little lost along the way!